In a Rush? Here’s What You Need to Know

-Can I install a boiler in the Bathroom?
+Can I Install a Boiler in the Bathroom?

-Bathrooms are also convenient locations because of their existing pipework.
+Bathrooms are also fairly convenient locations because of their existing pipework.
 In this instance, the condensate pipe which comes out of your boiler can be connected to your bathroom waste pipe – safely depositing all of the nasty chemicals created during the combustion process.

 If you opt for the bathroom, your boiler must be out of range of both the shower and bath.
 The system’s electrical spur must also be located outside the bathroom to avoid any dangerous meetings between water and electricity.

 There are other parts of your house that make for good spaces to store your boiler, like the garage, loft, or attic.
 These, however, do have a number of setbacks which makes installing a boiler here, a trickier task.

 Can You Put a Boiler in the Loft?